Zuprocj/burger/README.md

 Next, install the application dependencies.

-	cd eat-da-burger
+	cd burger
 	npm install

 Finally, run the node server locally.

 	node server

-Now, open the local application on port 3000 at the URL: `http://localhost:8080/`.
+Now, open the local application on port 3000 at the URL: `http://localhost:3000/`.

-**Enjoy and have a burger!**